phyletica/phyletica.github.io/slides/python/intro/slides.md

 Let's put this in a script

-Create a file named `my_script.sh` and open it with your preferred text editor, then type
+Create a file named `my_script.py` and open it with your preferred text editor, then type

 ```python
 print("Hello, World!")